 Renn Fayre (May)

 Originally, Renaissance Fayre was a one-day event during the spring semester that turned Reed into the Age of the Renaissance as authentically as possible.
 Renn Fayre has evolved into a campus-wide end-of-the-year festival.
 On the last day of classes, seniors march from the steps of the library to the registrar’s office to celebrate turning in their theses and to be congratulated by senior officers of the college.
-This thesis parade kicks off a weekend-long celebration with music, food and drink, sports, games, arts and crafts, and fireworks.
+This thesis parade kicks off a weekend-long celebration with music, food and drink, sports, games, events, and fireworks.